-Cleveland Municipal School District

-Eric S. Gordon, Chief Executive Officer Date (0/8/2022

-Anne E. Bingham, Board of Education Chair 7/11/2022 Date

-Derek M. Richey, Chief Financial Officer 7/26/20 Date

-bolok W. Rioloy, Chief I manolal Officer J

-Near West Intergenerational School

-By: LWCap 11 / 07 / 2022

--y.
-Date

-Printed Name: Lynn Carpenter

-Its: Chair

-By checking here, the Governing Authority at an attorney who is independent from the Sponsor and engaged by the Governing Authority, if any, in according to the control of the contr the operator or management company
+Cleveland Municipal School District Dr. Miner D. Magar-II 4-25-2024 Warren G. Morgan II, Chief Executive Officer Date Sara Elaqad, Board of Education Chair 05/14/2024 Date Kein Selet 4-23-24 Kevin Stockdale, Chief Financial Officer Date Near West Intergenerational School By: 06 / 28 / 2024 Date Printed Name:Lynn Carpenter Its: Board Chair By checking here, the Governing Authority attests by an attorney who is independent from the Sponsor and to appeared by the Governing Authority if he operator or management company engaged by the Governing Authority, if any, in accordance e with ORC Section 3314.036.